awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

   Internally, both the console and the SDKs call the Amazon S3 REST API to manage *notification* subresources associated with the bucket\.
 For notification configuration using AWS SDK examples, see [Walkthrough: Configure a bucket for notifications \(SNS topic and SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.

   Regardless of the method that you use, Amazon S3 stores the notification configuration as XML in the *notification* subresource associated with a bucket\.
-For information about bucket subresources, see [Bucket Configuration Options](UsingBucket.md#bucket-config-options-intro)\.
+For information about bucket subresources, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.

   By default, notifications are not enabled for any type of event\.
 Therefore, initially the *notification* subresource stores an empty configuration\.